gbv/jskos/jskos.md

 subjectOf     [set]                     resources about this item (e.g. documentation) depiction     [list] of [URL]           list of image URLs depicting the item

+Applications MAY limit the fields `notation` and/or `depiction` to lists of a single element or ignore all preceding elements of these lists.

 ## Concept

 [concept]: #concept